East Bay Photo Collective

 Our photo walks are free and OPEN TO ALL!
 Bring your camera(s) and your creativity.
 All cameras welcome, including phones.

-4 week class for those who are comfortable shooting 35mm film but new to the black & white darkroom.
+4 week class for those who are comfortable shooting 35mm film but have no previous experience in a black & white darkroom.
 An instructor will guide you through the basics of darkroom processes, including film processing, contact printing, and enlargement printing.
 Sign up at ebpco.org/workshops

 WORKSHOPS